informatics-isi-edu/ermrest/user-doc/annotation.md

 List of _context_ names that are used in ermrest:
 - `"compact"`: Any compact, tabular presentation of data from multiple entities.
   - `"compact/brief"`: A limited compact, tabular presentation of data from multiple entities to be shown under the `detailed` context.
 In this context, only a page of data will be shown with a link to the access the `compact` context for more detail.
+  - `"compact/select"`: A sub-context of `compact` that is used for selecting entities, e.g. when prompting the user for choosing a foreign key value.
 - `"detailed"`: Any detailed read-only, entity-level presentation context.
 - `"entry"`: Any data-entry presentation context, i.e. when prompting the user for input column values.
   - `"entry/edit"`: A sub-context of `entry` that only applies to editing existing resources.